rizi85/forge/README.md

 # Forge 🔥

-**Forge** is a command-line tool designed to interact with various Large Language Models (LLMs) including OpenAI, Anthropic, and Google Gemini.
+**Forge** is a command-line tool designed to interact with various Large Language Models (LLMs) including locally installed models via Ollama, OpenAI, Google Gemini, Anthropic*.
 With Forge, you can conveniently query these models from your Linux or macOS terminal using predefined prompts called "sparks".

 ## Table of Contents